QuarkChain/goquarkchain/README.md

 ## Development Setup

-The following instructions are based on Ubuntu 18.04.
+The following instructions are based on clean Ubuntu 18.04.
+If you prefer to use Docker, you can [run docker image](#setup-environment-using-docker) to get environment ready inside a container.

 ###  Setup Go Environment
 Goquarkchain requires golang sdk >= 1.12.
 You can skip this step if your environment meets the condition.